globulus/simi/README.md

 * **gu** takes a string (or an expression that evaluates to string) representation of a Šimi statement as input and interprets it, returning the result of the statement.
 E.g, gu "2+2" == 4
 * **ivic** takes a Šimi value as input and dumps it to a Šimi code string that's readily interpetable.
 Any output produced by the *ivic* operator can be readily pasted in Šimi code or invoked by the *gu* operator.

-An obvious power of this combo is that any internal state of a Šimi interpeter can be dumped into code and then interpreted again, making serialization and deserialization of Šimi classes, objects, or any other piece of code trivial.
+An obvious power of this combo is that any internal state of a Šimi interpreter can be dumped into code and then interpreted again, making serialization and deserialization of Šimi classes, objects, or any other piece of code trivial.
 This is similar to what JSON does for JavaScript, with the added benefit of being able to serialize *anything* - functions, classes, annotations, etc:
 ```ruby
 class Car {